How to Install XAMPP and WordPress on Windows Localhost

 In your XAMPP Control Panel, click the Admin button in the MySQL section.
 A new browser window will automatically open with the phpMyAdmin dashboard interface.
-Click on Databases near the top-left and you’ll be prompted to create a new database.
-I’ve called mine “WP.”
+Click on Databases near the top-left.

+You’ll now be prompted to create a new database.
+I’ve named mine wpmudev.

-When you’ve entered a name, click Create and close the window.
+Once you’ve entered a name, click Create and close the window.

-Download and Install WordPress
+Step 2: Download and Install WordPress